miischmi/audio-segmentation/README.md

 # Background
 This segmentation tool was developed for the project "Opera forever" of the Bern University of the Arts (HKB) as part of a paper in the bachelor's degree program in business information technologies (Bsc WI).
+Detailed information can be found at http://make.opendata.ch/wiki/project:opera_forever

 ## Data
-All data used originatses from the Ehrenreich-Collection of the HKB and can be accessed at https://ehrenreich.bfh.science/ (login required).
+All data used originates from the Ehrenreich-Collection of the HKB and can be accessed at https://ehrenreich.bfh.science/ (login required).

 ## Paper
-The associated work is in possession of the author and the lecturer and can be requested at .....
+The associated work is in possession of the author (michelle.schmid@students.bfh.ch) and the supervisor (eduard.klein@bfh.ch).
 <br/>
 <br/>
 <br/>